freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 ![img](https://imgs.xkcd.com/comics/goto.png)

+## Const Correctness of Getters of a Class
+Generally, class fields should be declared as private in order to protect and restrict access to important variables of the class.
+Therefore, getters that return the value of the fields should be marked const as they do not modify the fields.
+It is an important security measure for both class fields to be marked private and their getters to be marked const to ensure proper access to an objects fields.

 ## Avoid changing the control variable inside of a for loop

 Usually there are works around this that look clearer and less confusing, eg. while loops.